 Purcell Parker’s offices are conveniently located for many business people in Birmingham city centre.
 However, as our track record of successfully defending cases at Southwark Crown Court where many serious fraud cases are heard shows, we are often able to defend cases further afield.

-We appreciate that being accused of a criminal offence at work is an incredibly stressful experience, so we may be able to meet you at a time and location of your choosing for your initial consultation, which will always take place on a free, no-obligation basis.
+We appreciate that being accused of a criminal offence at work is an incredibly stressful experience, so we may be able to meet you at a time and location of your choosing for your initial consultation.

 Certainly, as soon as you are aware of any allegations against you, it’s essential to speak to an experienced white collar solicitor who is best placed to provide non-judgemental, plain English support and advice designed to secure the best possible outcome for your case.